PRMiangel/StarForks-Game-Html5/README.md

 # StarForks - a simple html5 game.

-A simple space battleship game where you can collect powerups that somehow resemble git verbs.
+A simple space battleship game where you can collect powerups that somehow resemble git verbs, and use them to fight your enemies!
+It's a 2D game with infinite levels where you get scored by the distance/time you stay alive, your accuracy and the enemies you kill.

 <img src="https://raw.github.com/volrath/game-off-2012/master/static/images/powerups/screenshot.png" style="border:0;" />